microsoft/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

             "type": "string"
             }
     ```
-2. Now, save all your files.
+2. Now, save all your files

 3. Right-click the project in Solution Explorer and choose "Deploy" and then "New...."\
     ![In Solution Explorer, TailspinToysAzureResourceTemplate is selected, a submenu has New selected and highlighted, and another submenu has Deploy highlighted.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image40.png "Choosing New and Deploy")